-Expected Duration of Assignment: 25 working days (inclusive of 7 days in Ghana) 8 weeks (Between 2nd October - 24th
+Expected Duration of Assignment: 20 working days over a period of 8 weeks (Between 2nd October - 24th December)

-December)

 1. Background and context

 The Ghana Cocoa Board (COCOBOD), with funding from Mondelez International's Cocoa Life Programme has been implementing over the past seven (7) years a projects dubbed "Environmental Sustainability and Policy" (ESP Phase I) and "Environmentally Sustainable Production Practices in Cocoa Landscapes (ESP Phases II).